mrpotatoes/functional-programming-in-js-reference/docs/foundational/adts/explain.md

 # Algebraic Data Types
 This is the most important place to start if you're going to learn functional programming.
 If you're anything like me then you most likely started somewhere higher up like `lenses`, `functors` or for me `monads` (I desperatly wanted to get rid of `if` statements and exception handling).
-Thing is that you gotta start somewhere so why not start with the idea that envelopes everything.
+Thing is that you gotta start somewhere if you want things to make sense.
+So why not start with the idea that envelopes everything?
 Yeah, algebraic data types is that thing.

+A lot of the primary patterns that we'd use are ADTs and the `Fantasy Land` spec defines them all simply (defines but doesn't explain or the uses).

-Errthing is an ADT!
-Well, in the `Fantasy Land` spec it is (correct me if I'm wrong).
-This whole section will be going over all the algebraic data types in the `Fantasy Land` spec in order.
+This whole section will be going over all the algebraic data types in the `Fantasy Land` spec.
+Hopefully it's in an order where it compounds and makes sense.
 A lot o the information was learned from [Tom Harding's](http://www.tomharding.me/fantasy-land/) explanations.
 But, because I'm not just a copy and paste artisté and I'm always going down further and further holes I've also amassed a trasure trove of links, videos and knowledge that I hope can help others.
 So while I'll sum up a lot of what Tom Harding said, and in his order, I'll be adding lots of extra information. _I also hope that I can fill in the spots that are missing information that I had to look up while reading his suite of articles._

-?> I learned this information from many places but most of it comes from: [The difference between union and sum types](https://waleedkhan.name/blog/union-vs-sum-types/).
+?> I learned this information from many places but most of what I learned about ADTs are from the article "[The difference between union and sum types](https://waleedkhan.name/blog/union-vs-sum-types/)".

 # Preamble
 I want to quickly introduce ADTs.
 We'll talk `Sum Type` & `Product Type` in JavaScript.
 Then talk math and much more substantive detail.
 If I can muster than I'll put together something more theoretical (if I understand it correctly) in a different page.